 In addition, agreements with Messrs.
-Christie, MacDonald and McCann and Ms. Turner provide for the following payments and benefits following a termination of their employment without cause by the Company, in addition to their respective salaries, benefits and reimbursement of expenses due and owing to the date of termination:
+Christie, MacDonald, McCann and Roman provide for the following payments and benefits following a termination of their employment without cause by the Company, in addition to their respective salaries, benefits and reimbursement of expenses due and owing to the date of termination:

 - payment of their base salaries for the period stipulated in each of their agreements, namely: (a) 24 months in the case of Messrs.
-MacDonald and McCann and Ms. Turner; and (b) 24 months in the case of Mr. Christie, if his employment is terminated on or before September 1, 2015, or the greater of (i) the period between the end of his active employment and September 1, 2017, and (ii) the minimum statutory notice period required under applicable law, if his employment is terminated after September 1, 2015 (in each case, the Notice Period), payable as salary continuance and subject to certain claw backs in the event new employment is secured (the Claw Back Conditions); - prorated payment of an award under CTC's STIP for the year in which termination of employment occurs and, during the Notice Period, payment of notional awards in lieu of awards under the STIP then in existence, calculated based on the target payout rate for such awards and the NEO's base salary earnings during the Notice Period, subject to the Claw Back Conditions; - in the case of Messrs.
-Christie and McCann, payment of their outstanding PSU awards as if they had continued to be employed by CTC during the entire performance period provided for under the applicable PSU plans, and the right to exercise their outstanding stock options until the earlier of the third anniversary of their termination dates and the expiry of the options, with any unvested options continuing to vest during such period in accordance with the applicable option agreements; - in the case of Mr. MacDonald and Ms. Turner, payment of their outstanding PSU awards and the right to exercise previously granted stock options, all in accordance with the applicable plan documents; - prorated payment of the CT Profit Sharing award for the year in which termination of employment occurs and, during the Notice Period, payment of notional awards in lieu of CT Profit Sharing awards, subject to the Claw Back Conditions; - payment of notional awards in lieu of the Company match contributions under the CT Savings Plan during the applicable Notice Period, subject to the Claw Back Conditions; - entitlement to employee health and other group insurance benefits (subject to certain exceptions) until the end of the applicable Notice Period or until alternative employment is obtained, whichever occurs first; - payment of the CTC automobile allowance during the applicable Notice Period, subject to the Claw Back Conditions; and - entitlement to the Company financial planning benefit until the end of the applicable Notice Period or until alternative employment is obtained, whichever occurs first.
+Christie, MacDonald and McCann; and (b) in the case of Mr. Roman, a minimum of 12 months to a maximum of 24 months based on years of service (in each case, the Notice Period), payable as salary continuance and subject to certain claw backs in the event new employment is secured (the Claw Back Conditions); - prorated payment of an award under CTC's STIP for the year in which termination of employment occurs and, during the Notice Period, payment of notional awards in lieu of awards under the STIP then in existence, calculated based on the target payout rate for such awards and each NEO's base salary earnings during the Notice Period, subject to the Claw Back Conditions: - in the case of Messrs.
+Christie, McCann and Roman (provided that Mr. Roman's employment is terminated without cause at any time following May 1, 2018) payment of their outstanding PSU awards as if they had continued to be employed by CTC during the entire performance period provided for under the applicable PSU plans, and the right to exercise their outstanding stock options until the earlier of the third anniversary of their termination dates and the expiry of the options, with any unvested options continuing to vest during such period in accordance with the applicable option agreements;

+- in the case of Mr. MacDonald, payment of his outstanding PSU awards and the right to exercise previously granted stock options, all in accordance with the applicable plan documents; - prorated payment of the CT Profit Sharing award for the year in which termination of employment occurs and, during the Notice Period, payment of notional awards in lieu of CT Profit Sharing awards, subject to the Claw Back Conditions; - payment of notional awards in lieu of the Company match contributions under the CT Savings Plan during the applicable Notice Period, subject to the Claw Back Conditions; - entitlement to employee health and other group insurance benefits (subject to certain exceptions) until the end of the applicable Notice Period or until alternative employment is obtained, whichever occurs first; - payment of the CTC automobile allowance during the applicable Notice Period, subject to the Claw Back Conditions; and - entitlement to the Company financial planning benefit until the end of the applicable Notice Period or until alternative employment is obtained, whichever occurs first.